How to Contact Airlines on Twitter – And Why You Should Do It

 How to Get an Airline's Attention

-You want to let an airline know how you feel or ask about a specific problem.
-You could call the carrier but you could also be on hold for a while (and “a while” can sometimes mean hours).
-Instead, simply mention the airline in a tweet – using the airline’s twitter handle – and you may hear back from a social media person within a few minutes (though this can vary by airlines and circumstances).
+Suppose you want to let an airline know how you feel or ask about a specific problem.
+You could call the carrier but you could also be on hold for a while (and "a while" can sometimes mean hours).
+Instead, simply mention the airline in a tweet – using the airline's twitter handle – and you may hear back from a social media person within a few minutes (though this can vary by airlines and circumstances).

 Airline Twitter Accounts